Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 3. Frequent User Goals

 * As a reader, I want to see the most liked/successful/trendy books on a certain period to not miss out so that I can be up to date about trendy readings
-* As a reader, I want to be informed about new books releases, events, masterclass so that I can improve my learning skils in general.
+* As a reader, I want to be informed about new book releases, events, and masterclasses so that I can improve my learning skills in general.

 ### Design